Carnegie Endowment for International Peace

 James C. Gaither Junior Fellows Program (2017 - 2018)

-Carnegie Endowment for International Peace is a unique global network of policy research centers in Russia, China, Europe, the Middle East and the United States.
+The Carnegie Endowment for International Peace is a unique global network of policy research centers in Russia, China, Europe, the Middle East, India, and the United States.
 Our mission, dating back more than a century, is to advance the cause of peace through analysis and development of fresh policy ideas and direct engagement and collaboration with decision-makers in government, business and civil society.
 Working together, our centers bring the inestimable benefit of multiple national viewpoints to bilateral, regional and global issues.

-The Junior Fellows Program at the Carnegie Endowment is designed to provide a substantive work experience for students who have a serious career interest in the area of international affairs.
-Approximately 10-12 students will be hired to work as employees at the Carnegie Endowment in Washington, DC on a full-time basis for a period of one year.
+The James C. Gaither Junior Fellows Program at the Carnegie Endowment for International Peace is designed to provide a substantive work experience for students who have a serious career interest in the area of international affairs.
+Approximately 12 students will be hired to work as employees at Carnegie in Washington, DC on a full-time basis for a period of one year.

-Junior Fellows provide research assistance to scholars working on Carnegie Endowment's projects: nuclear policy, democracy and rule of law, energy and climate issues, Middle East studies, Asia politics and economics, South Asian politics, Southeast Asian politics, Japan studies, and Russian and Eurasian affairs.
-Junior Fellows have the opportunity to conduct research, contribute to op-eds, papers, reports, and books, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.
+Gaither Junior Fellows provide research assistance to scholars working on Carnegie Endowment's projects, listed below.
+They have the opportunity to conduct research, contribute to op-eds, papers, reports, and books, edit documents, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.

 - Applicants must be nominated by UC Berkeley's Liaison to the Carnegie Endowment for International Peace.

-- No one will be considered who has started graduate studies or will be starting a program during the duration of the fellowship (except those who have recently completed a joint bachelors/masters degree program).
+- No one will be considered who has started graduate studies (except those who have recently completed a joint bachelor’s/master’s degree program).

 - Applicants should have completed a significant amount of coursework related to their discipline of interest.